lstrzebinczyk/the_empire_blog/posts/10-vertical-horizontal-and-spacer.md

     # While @position is strictly set by parent, width and height depend only on the children.
     # Since we will be stacking children horizontally, our width is sum of all widths + gaps between the components
-    # And our height is the heighest children
     def width
       @renderable.sum(&.bounding_rectangle.width) + (@renderable.size - 1) * @gap
     end

+    # And our height is that of the heighest child
     def height
       @renderable.max_of?(&.bounding_rectangle.height) || 0
     end

-    ## UI::Item

     # Unlike other components, we will not cache bounding rectangle.
 We'll calculate it every time.
     def bounding_rectangle : SF::IntRect